osnilas/SNSsystem/docs/SprintB/furps.md

 database integrity, resource limits, operating system._

  The application must be developed in Java language using the IntelliJ IDE or NetBeans.
-The application graphical interface is to be developed in JavaFX 11.

  The development team must implement unit tests for all methods, except for methods that implement Input/Output operations.
 The unit tests should be implemented using the JUnit 5